decentraland/eth-connect/report/eth-connect.api.md

 export function fromDecimal(value: BigNumber.Value): string;

 // @public
-export function fromUtf8(_str: string, allowZero?: boolean): string;
+export function fromTwosComplement(num: BigNumber, bits?: number): BigNumber;

 // Warning: (ae-missing-release-tag) "fromWei" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //